risktakingkev/PacMan/README.md

 Purpose:
 The purpose of this project is to create a PacMan-type text game using the java programming language.

+Essentially, the main processing cycle consist of the grid being displayed after each command showing the effects of the command.
+Once the user input is read/accepted the implementation of the PacMan-type text game can be observed.

+NOTE:
+1. If an invalid command is entered, an appropriate error message is displayed and the menu of commands and grid gets redisplayed.
+2. Process the command and add one to the number of commands entered if it is a move command.
+3. If the user enters the Exit command, the program will display the number of commands and the average number of commands per cookie.
+4. If the resulting move places the PacMan over a cookie, indicate the cookie was eaten and add one to the number of cookies eaten for the program statistics.

 Program Specification:

-1. A java program is created implementing a simple PacMan-type text game which contains the following functionality:
+1. A java program is created implementing a simple PacMan-type text game which contains the following functionalities:

 A)